 What Makes Promotional Products a Great Marketing Tool

 Promotional products have been consistently popular for centuries.
-The key of this is that they just work.
+The key to this is that they just work.
 Here are some of the more specific reasons that promotional products are an effective advertising method:

 Principle of Reciprocity

-In order to succeed in promoting your company, you will have to understand how customers think and react.
-That’s why many successful marketers often employ psychologists in order to understand customers more and appeal to them.
+To succeed in promoting your company, you will have to understand how customers think and react.
+That’s why many successful marketers often employ psychologists to understand customers more and appeal to them.

 This theory states that when a person gives, nothing is lost.

-People give and others receive.
-Then they also give and others receive.
-This process is essentially trading, which was a benefit to society at the very early stages when scarcity of goods and services existed.
+People give, and others receive.
+Then they also give, and others receive.
+This process is essentially trading, which benefited society at the very early stages when scarcity of goods and services existed.

-Evolution has embedded in our brains that when we get something we should give something back.
-This proves that promotional products are an effective technique of advertising since it attracts, engages, and compels consumers to buy.
+Evolution has embedded in our brains that when we get something, we should give something back.
+This proves that promotional products are an effective advertising technique since they attract, engage, and compel consumers to buy.

 Reciprocity can work in two different ways: